 Vacation leave of ten days is awarded on a fiscal year basis to all full-time personnel employed on a twelve-month basis.
 No other employees are eligible to earn vacation leave.
 Vacation leave not utilized during the fiscal year may be carried over to the next fiscal year, providing such vacation leave does not exceed thirty days.
 Upon terminating employment, the School District pays all unused and unforfeited vacation benefits to employees.
+Those employees working in a twelve-month position beginning on or after July 1, 2018, a maximum of 15 days and to all employees working in a twelve-month position on or before June 30, 2018 a maximum of 30 days.
 Accordingly, vacation benefits are accrued as a liability in the government-wide financial statements.
 A liability for these amounts is reported in the governmental fund financial statements only if they have matured, for example, as a result of employee resignations and retirements by fiscal-year end.